Kamlesh Oza: Career

 Oza is also a veteran of the Gujarati stage and has acted in number of Gujarati plays since 1986.
 He has adapted, directed, acted in and produced the play, 2 Idiots and Thappo and working with Umesh Shukla on his play, Ek Room Rasodu (English: One Room Kitchen).
 He became very popular in the Indian households after playing the role of "Bansuriwala" (flute man) in an episode of Crime Patrol.
-Bansuriwala is the best episode of crime patrol with IMDb rating of 9.8.